 Lately, there’s been a lot of buzz about the health advantages of vegetarian and vegan eating styles.
 It seems like everyone from athletes to nutritionists is extolling the virtues of a plant-based diet these days.
 While it’s no secret that loading up on fruits and veggies is amazing for your body, many people wonder if they’ll actually be able to pull off going vegan or vegetarian when they’re so used to eating meat.

 The main concerns would-be vegetarians, vegans, and experimental non-meat eaters have in common?
-Feeling hungry and not getting enough protein—two very related and very fixable issues, according to experts.
+Feeling hungry and not getting enough protein are two very related and very fixable issues.
 Luckily, as long as you know where to look, it’s actually not that hard to get the protein you need from plant-based sources.
 We’re not just talking about meat substitutes like tofu; we mean nuts, seeds, and vegetables.

 Thinking of going meat-free?
 Here’s everything you need to know about getting enough protein to feel satisfied in the process.
 Trust us: You’ll never look back.

 Keri Glassman, MS, RD, CDN is a nutritionist and founder of The Nutritious Life.
 She is the author of four best-selling books and a frequent expert commentator for numerous media outlets.

 “Many of us still equate protein with meat and/or other animal products,” explains Keri Glassman.
 “In reality, protein is a macronutrient that comes in many shapes and sizes and has a whole lot of responsibility other than just conquering a burger craving.
 Proteins are the building blocks of hormones and enzymes.
 We need protein to build muscles, skin, and hair and to build antibodies for our immune system,” she explains.
 Protein also is part of the equation when it comes to feeling satiated after you eat.